Protect Yourself from Email PhishingDaniel Bower

 A step up in complexity is phishers who gather information about you or your company and use it make the email seem even more legit.

 For example, several Bower Web Solutions customers have received emails purporting to be from us requesting email passwords.
 How did they get this information?
 Usually just by looking up your domain on public whois directories to determine where your dns was hosted.
 This is much like old school telemarketers who used the phone book to get your name and address before calling.

 Email Fraud Prevention Tips

 One of the easiest ways to protect yourself from phishers is to take simple precautions:

 - Do not respond to unsolicited emails that ask for any personal information regardless of how urgent the request appears.
 Legitimate companies do not ask for personal or sensitive information in this format.
-If you are concerned about your account – contact the company directly using an email address or phone number that you know is legitimate.
+If you are concerned about your account – contact the company directly using an email address, website or phone number that you know is legitimate.

 - Do not email any personal your financial information.
 If you initiate a purchase online, look for indicators that the site is secure.
 E.g. a lock icon, a url that begins with “https:” (the “s” stands for secure)

 - Review your credit card and bank statements as you receive them to ensure that all transactions are legitimate.

 - Get spam and antivirus protection such as Bower Web Solution’s Email Defense product.
-Gpod spam programs also identify phishing emails and filter them to stop you from receiving them.
-Contact us for more information on email defense and other email products.
+Good spam programs also identify phishing emails and filter them to stop you from receiving them.
+Contact Bower Web Solutions for more information on email defense and other email products.